steadylearner/Python-Blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 }
 ```

 There were many Rust codes here.
-It may be complicated to start with.
-So I want you to start your project while you refer to only **get_user** and **list_users** parts first.
+So it may be complicated to start with.
+I want you to test your project with **get_user** and **list_users** parts first.
+Then, you can improve it while you refer to these separate comments.

-But a little help will be useful before that.

 **1.** When you read [Rust Postgresql] documentation and examples, you can see that there are [execute][Rust Postgresql execute] and [query][Rust Postgresql query] API to use Postgresql SQL commands.
 The difference is that execute retunrs **the number of rows modified** query returns data(returning the resulting rows").
 You should find when to use them depending on your needs.